 Epidemiology of HIV Infection in Infants and Children

-In the US, HIV probably occurred in children almost as early as in adults but was not clinically recognized for several years.
-Thus far, about 10,000 cases have been reported in children and young adolescents, representing only 1% of total cases.
-In 2018, < 100 new cases were diagnosed in children < 13 years of age ( 1 Epidemiology reference Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
+In the United States, since HIV infection was first recognized, more than 10,000 cases have been reported in children and young adolescents, but this number represents only 1% of total cases.
+In 2019, < 60 new cases were diagnosed in children < 13 years of age (1 Epidemiology references Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more ).

-The infection risk for an infant born to an HIV-positive mother who did not receive ART during pregnancy is estimated at 25% (range 13 to 39%).
+The infection risk for an infant born to a mother with HIV infection who did not receive ART during pregnancy is estimated at 25%.

 Seroconversion during pregnancy or breastfeeding (major risk)